timo/zasim/docs/overview.rst

 Zasim itself doesn't care how the `step()` function is implemented.
-You can write global step functions in a lot of different ways, like a pure python loop that goes over all cells, a class or function from a `CPython extension module`, a function implemented in `Cython`, C code, that's in lined with `weave`, a request to some server on your network, ...
+You can write global step functions in a lot of different ways, like a pure python loop that goes over all cells, a class or function from a `CPython extension module`, a function implemented in `Cython`, C code, that's inlined with `weave`, a request to some server on your network, ...

 But writing the whole step function from scratch for each little experiment